kjylmr/guts/doc/source/index.rst

 Abstract
 ~~~~~~~~

-GUTS: A Workload migration engine designed to automatically move
+**GUTS**, a workload migration engine designed to automatically move
 existing workloads and virtual machines from various previous
 generation virtualisation platforms on to OpenStack.